Dik Dik: History

 Dik Dik formed in Milan in 1965.
 The original line-up included Giancarlo Sbriziolo (aka Lallo) on vocals and bass, Pietro Montalbetti (aka Pietruccio) on guitar, Erminio Salvaderi (aka Pepe) on guitar, Sergio Panno on drums and Mario Totaro on keyboards.
 Their first single, 1-2-3, was a cover version of the song by Len Barry.
 Their second single, Sognando la California, was released in October 1966 and ended up topping the Italian charts for two months.
 Dik Dik subsequently released a string of successful singles, mostly a mix of original compositions and Italian renditions of popular songs by other artists, including Il mondo è con noi (1966), Inno (1967, cover of Let's go to San Francisco by The Flower Pot Men), Senza luce (1967, cover of A Whiter Shade of Pale by Procol Harum), Il vento (1968), and Il primo giorno di primavera (1969).
-In 1969 they performed with Rita Pavone at the Festival della canzone italiana in Sanremo.
+In 1969 they performed with Rita Pavone at the Sanremo Music Festival.
 Other singles released in the following years include L'isola di Wight (1970), Vendo casa (1972), Storia di periferia (1973), Help Me (1974), and Volando (1975, a cover of Sailing by Rod Stewart).

 Their long-playing albums were not commercially successful.
 Their first three releases, largely collections of their singles, were published in 1967, 1969, and 1970 respectively.
 In 1972 the band recorded the first proper studio album, Suite per una donna assolutamente relativa ("Suite for an absolutely relative woman"), which was an experiment in progressive rock.
 Suite was conceived as a concept album about the feminine universe, with lyrics by artist and poet Herbert Pagani; it was very different from Dik Dik's previous production, and was somehow rejected by their audience, resulting in a commercial flop.
 As a consequence, the band thereafter returned to their earlier pop-beat style.